harbour/core/README.md

 # How to Enable Optional Components

-Certain Harbour parts &ndash; typically contrib packages &ndash;
+Certain Harbour parts&mdash;typically contrib packages&mdash;depend
-depend on 3rd party components.
-To make these Harbour parts built, you need to tell Harbour where to find the headers for these 3rd party components.
+on 3rd party components.
+To make these Harbour parts built,you need to tell Harbour where to find the headers for these 3rd party components.

 On *nix systems most of these 3rd party components will automatically be picked up if installed on well-known standard